Gravitational collapse with equation of state: Collapse with a linear equation of state

 The quantities $\rho$ and $p$ are the energy density and pressure respectively.
 We take the matter field to satisfy the weak energy condition which implies ${{\rho} \ {\geq}}0$; ${\rho+p \ {\geq}} 0$.
 The linear equation of state for a perfect fluid is,

 The Einstein field equations for the metric (\ref {Dm01}) are derived as \cite{rgj}

+Note that `prime' and `dot' denote differentiation with respect to $r$ and $t$.
 Here $F = F(t, r)$ is an arbitrary function, and has an interpretation of the mass function for the cloud.
 It gives the total mass in a shell of comoving radius $r$ on any spacelike hypersurface $t = const.$ The energy conditions impose the restriction on $F$, namely that $F(t,r) \geq 0$.
-In order to preserve the regularity at the initial epoch, we have $F(t_{i}, 0) = 0$, that is, the mass function has to vanish at the center of the cloud.
+In order to preserve the regularity at all the epochs, we have $F(t, 0) = 0$, that is, the mass function has to vanish at the center of the cloud.
 Since we are considering collapse, we have $\dot{R} < 0$, {\it i.e.} the physical radius $R$ of the collapsing cloud keeps decreasing in time and ultimately it reaches $R = 0$, which denotes the spacetime singularity where all the matter shells collapse to a zero physical radius.
 The functions $G$ and $H$ are defined as $G(t, r) = e^{-2 \psi} {R'}^2$ and $H(t, r) = e^{-2 \nu} \dot{R}^2$.

 Let us define a new function $v(t, r)$ by $v(t, r)= R/r$, and now we use the scaling independence of the comoving coordinate $r$ to write

 This gives $v(t_{i}, r) = 1, v(t_{s}(r), r) = 0$ and the collapse condition is now written as $\dot{v} < 0$.
 The time $t = t_{s}(r)$ corresponds to the shell-focusing singularity at $R = 0$, where all the matter shells collapse to a vanishing physical radius.
 The introduction of the parameter $v$ as above allows us to distinguish the genuine spacetime singularity from the regular center at $r=0$, with $v = 1$ at the initial epoch including the center $r = 0$, and $v$ then decreases monotonically with time as collapse progresses to the value $v = 0$ at the singularity $R = 0$.
 At the regular center the mass function $F(t,r)$ behaves suitably so that the density remains finite and regular there at all times till the occurrence of singular epoch.
 From the Einstein equation for density, we see that the mass function for the cloud can be written in general as,